VengerAlex/github-finder/README.md

 # GitHub Profile-Finder
 <hr />
-Sample React-App for searching specific profile and explore info about each user
+Sample React-App for searching specific profile and explore info about each individual user